curlywurlycraig/crsh/README.md

 Hello world!
 ```

-Returning a list from a JS function will be outputted as separate lines:
+Returning a list from an inline function will be outputted as separate lines:

 ```